Ethanlloyd21/Password-Generator/README.md

  * Given that a user needs a new, secure password when prompted for password criteria then a password is generated

+## Build With
+* JavaScript
+* HTML
+* CSS

+## License
+This project is licensed under the MIT License - see the LICENSE.md file for details